 Keen to immerse yourself in Greek history?
 Then the Acropolis is the place to be.
-It was constructed between 495 BCE to 429 BCE under the reign of Pericles.
+It was constructed between 495 BCE and 429 BCE under the reign of Pericles.
 Built originally to protect the city and honour the goddess Athena.
 The buildings of the Acropolis were built by the best architects, sculptors and artisans of the time.
-The Parthenon and many of the other buildings were destroyed in 480 BCE.
-This was during a Persian invasion.
+The Parthenon and many of the other buildings were destroyed in 480 BCE, during a Persian invasion.
 The monument has been taken over by many different religious groups and later kings.
-Remember, these thousand-year old buildings aren’t even the first to be built here!
+Remember, these thousand-year-old buildings aren’t even the first to be built here!
 In fact, the Parthenon was built on the site of a much older temple.

 No Italian tour is complete without a visit to the ornate St. Peter’s Basilica in the Vatican city.
 What can you expect?
 An amazing view from the 535-foot-tall dome and an unforgettable interior.
 This includes the mosaics and artworks like Michelangelo’s Pietà.
 Did you know?
-St. Peter’s is actually a cathedral or the official seat of the Pope!
-It’s the Basilica closest to his holiness’s residence, so it spends a lot of time in the international limelight.
-Look out for Bernini’s baldacchino when you visit.
+St. Peter’s Basilica is the Basilica closest to his holiness’s residence, so it spends a lot of time in the international limelight.
+Look out for Bernini’s Baldacchino when you visit.
 It’s a 96-feet-tall, four-poster canopy, made from 100,000 pounds of bronze.

 The La Sagrada Familia is at the top of the list of any tourist who passes through Barcelona.
 This wonder has been under construction since 1882!
 The design was the brainchild of Catalan architect, Antoni Gaudi.
 He didn’t just use nature as inspiration for the look and feel of the La Sagrada Familia.
 He actually developed architectural techniques to learn how to naturally support weight.
 Gaudi passed away in 1926.
 La Sagrada Familia is also an active place of worship that holds Sunday mass every now and then.
 The basilica attracts more than 3 million visitors annually.
 Most come to marvel at the architecture.